IamSreeman/IamSreeman.github.io/pages/collections/quotes.md

 >“The underlying physical laws necessary for the mathematical theory of a large part of physics and the whole of chemistry are thus completely known, and the difficulty is only that the exact application of these laws leads to equations much too complicated to be soluble.
 It therefore becomes desirable that approximate practical methods of applying quantum mechanics should be developed, which can lead to an explanation of the main features of complex atomic systems without too much computation.”

+>“Einstein was always rather hostile to guantum mechanics.
+How can one understand this?
+I think it is very easy to understand, because Einstein had been proceeding on different lines, lines of pure geometry.
+He had been developing geometrical theories and had achieved enormous success.
+It is only natural that he should think that further problems of physics should be solved by further development of geometrical ideas.
+How, to have a x b not equal to b x a is something that does not fit in very well with geometrical ideas; hence his hostility to it.”

 ― <a href="https://en.wikipedia.org/wiki/Paul_Dirac" target="_blank">P.A.M Dirac</a>

 >“Most of us do elementary-particle physics neither because of the intrinsic interestingness of the phenomena that we study, nor because of the practical importance of what we learn, but because we are pursuing a reductionist vision.
 All of the properties of ordinary matter are what they are because of the principles of atomic and nuclear physics, which are what they are because of the rules of the Standard Model of elementary particles, which are what they are because…well, we don’t know, this is the reductionist frontier, which we are currently exploring.”